ctxis/Furby/README.md

     ...
 ```

-The class can be instantiated with an existing Furby Connect DLC by passing the path to one such DLC when creating an instance of the class:
+The class is most useful when instantiated with an existing Furby Connect DLC file.
+This can be done by passing the path to such a file when creating an instance of the class:

 ```
 D = dlc("./dlc/dlc1/tu012700.dlc")